matolks/the-library-of-vincandria/README.md

 # The Library of Vincandria

 A personal knowledge graph that transforms raw university course materials into a structured, publicly browsable website.
 A local Ollama model parses and chunks your files.
 Claude API agents extract concepts, map relationships, and generate teaching content.
-You refine everything through an admin block editor.
+You refine course data locally through scripts, Prisma Studio, or direct repo changes when needed.

 This is the first module running on AIStack, a local AI platform designed to support multiple independent projects.
 Future modules plug into the same platform without touching this codebase.